8 Surprising Foods That Are Positively Packed With Sugar

 Focusing on an organic, whole food, plant-based diet, rich in nutrients and free from preservatives and added sugars, is the key to keeping your microbes—and your entire body—happy and healthy.
 With a little planning and creativity, you can make nearly any “treat” from scratch, with much less of the unhealthy added sugars and fillers that you don’t want.

 But, total abstinence from sugar isn’t always realistic, especially this time of year when you and your kids will be tempted at every turn.
-So, how can you protect your family’s microbiome through all the seasons?
+So, how can you support your family’s microbiome through all the seasons?

 • Stay away from artificial sweeteners.
 When cutting out sugar, it’s tempting to substitute artificial sweeteners to satisfy your sweet tooth, but the effects on your microbiome could be devastating.
-Studies show that artificial sweeteners alter the gut microbiota to such an extent that the body could become intolerant to glucose, leading to a countless number of long-term health issues2.
+Studies indicate that artificial sweeteners alter the gut microbiota to such an extent that the body could become intolerant to glucose, leading to a countless number of long-term health issues2.

 • Support your gut at every turn.
 Living a gut-healthy life is crucial for microbial balance, and can help you weather dietary changes as the seasons turn.
 Staying active, learning to relax, avoiding antibiotics when possible, focusing on prebiotics, and steering clear of microbiome-depleting toxins and antibacterial products can all keep the good guys in the majority.